MohandAcherir/Qdiv7/articles/MIPS_Architecture_and_Assembly.md

 ---

-# MIPS Code Explanation: Stack Frame and Return Address Management
+## 8. Stack Frame and Return Address Management

 This document expands on the previous MIPS code explanation with a detailed breakdown of the stack frame setup, management, and restoration, as well as the handling of the return address.